-The 'Cleaner Ocean Foundation' (COF) is a not-for-profit company (charity) without share capital that is dedicated to ocean conservation.
+The 'Cleaner Ocean Foundation' (COF) is a not-for-profit company (charity) without share capital that is dedicated to ocean conservation and general environmental advocacy or informational campaigns as to renewable energy.
 COF is also keen to promote the ocean economy to provide jobs for a circular economy in a changing world.
-Our objectives reach out to conservation in the round, to include tackling climate change via contributions from Seavax, where the vessel is solar and wind powered, hence carbon neutral.
+Our objectives reach out to conservation in the round, to include tackling climate change via contributions from Seavax and other vessel concepts, where these vessels are solar and wind powered, hence carbon neutral.

 WEBSITE - You will find a lot of information about setting up and running your charity on their official Government website.

 The Charity Commission is the regulator of charities in England and Wales and maintain the charity register for this geographical region.
 They are an independent, non-ministerial government department accountable to Parliament.

 As the registrar of charities they are responsible for maintaining an accurate and up-to-date register of charities.
 This includes deciding whether organisations are charitable and should be registered.
 They also remove charities that are no longer considered to be charitable, no longer exist or do no longer operate.

 The Charity Commission works across 4 sites in Liverpool, London, Newport and Taunton.
 Their Newport office operates bilingually in Welsh and English.
 The Commission employ approximately 350 people.